 Abstract [+] [–] We provide new evidence of international spillover of US monetary policy considering three transmission channels in an integrated framework.
 In this framework, we use a comprehensive dynamic time and frequency domain analysis and identify the main transmission channel (spillover) of US monetary policy to be through interest rates followed by asset prices (mainly through the consumer discretionary sector), and the exchange rate channels.
 We find that the most significant spillover was at the onset of the COVID-19 pandemic, with other peak transmissions being during the European sovereign debt crisis (ESDC) and the global financial crisis (GFC).
 As a novel contribution to the identification of monetary policy shocks, we show that these spillovers can be used as external instruments to remove the price puzzle for Australia.
 We further show that US monetary policy could undermine Australia’s monetary policy.
-Our findings suggest international interest rate-channel as the dominant transmission channel for cross-country monetary policy spillovers
+Our findings suggest international interest rate-channel as the dominant transmission channel for cross-country monetary policy spillovers.

 Abstract [+] [–] Using a sample of 130 countries over the period 2004-2019, we revisit the developmental impact of foreign direct investment (FDI), but novelly examine the role of research and development (R&D) within this framework.
 Unlike previous literature, we make causality statements by using bilateral investment treaties as an innovative instrument for FDI, in the development equations.
 We find that, compared to FDI, expenditure on R&D has a more pronounced impact on development outcomes – through increasing growth and human development while reducing poverty and inequality.
 We also find that countries that spend more on R&D are less dependent on FDI for development.
 This suggests that R&D and FDI are substitutes in the development process with the results showing varying FDI and R&D thresholds at which the substitution takes place.
 We also find a diminishing effect of FDI on development.
-Further to this, we find that R&D complements FDI only when FDI reaches a threshold level, and then begins to hurt development – at this stage there is sufficient R&D expenditure which possibly suggest sufficient adaptive capacity
+Further to this, we find that R&D complements FDI only when FDI reaches a threshold level, and then begins to hurt development – at this stage there is sufficient R&D expenditure which possibly suggest sufficient adaptive capacity.

 (with Elikplimi K. Agbloyor, Lei Pan and Alfred Yawson)